jprayner/bbc-jumbo/README.md

 ## Description

-This is a silly little app for the BBC Micro which smoothly scrolls large, (kinda!) anti-aliased text across the screen at 50fps.
+This is a demo for the BBC Micro which smoothly scrolls large, (kinda!) anti-aliased text across the screen at 50fps.
 If you've got an Econet then it can scroll the message across multiple screens.

-The app is mostly implemented in 6502 assembly language with a menu system written in BBC BASIC.
+The program is mostly implemented in 6502 assembly language with a menu system written in BBC BASIC.

 ## Demo